ooz/blog/2026/ubuntu-2404-fixes-and-tweaks.md

 ## Closing

-Maybe, I'll give [Bluefin](https://projectbluefin.io/) a try instead of updating to the next Ubuntu LTS, since I moved on from tinkering with my OS.
+Maybe, I'll give [Bluefin](https://projectbluefin.io/) a try instead of updating to the next Ubuntu LTS, since I moved on from tinkering with my OS a few years ago.